 Easy Homemade Almond Butter

-How to make homemade almond butter in minutes that tastes better than store bought.
+How to make almond butter that tastes better than store bought.
 Our delicious homemade almond butter is thick, creamy, and easy to make.
 We use a 12-cup food processor (10-cup should be sufficient), but a large high powered blender should also work.
 Use our recipe to make creamy almond butter or crunchy.

 You Will Need